APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 - What the Regents Chair said about "safety"

+- Regents resolution on distancing from polemic messaging (did that get approved?)

 - Heavy policing is a UC standard

 	- UC Divest Protest to Regents meeting